Hecke modules and supersingular representations of U(2,1): Some Remarks

 \begin{thm} Assume $q = p$.
-Let $M_r$ be a supersingular $\hh_{\ol{\mathbb{F}}_p}(G_S,I_S(1))$-module, let $D_r$ and $E_r$ be the diagrams constructed above, and let $\psi:D_r\rightarrow E_r$ denote the canonical embedding.
+Let $0\leq r \leq p - 1$, let $M_r, D_r,$ and $E_r$ be as in Proposition \ref{pureforsl2}, and let $\psi:D_r\rightarrow E_r$ denote the natural embedding.
 Then the representation afforded by is irreducible, admissible and supersingular.
 For distinct supersingular modules $M_r, M_{r'}$, the resulting representations are nonisomorphic. \end{thm}

-\begin{proof} The proofs of Propositions \ref{reduced to the irr quotient of H_0} and \ref{Karol-3} hold equally well in the context of the group $G_S$, which implies the first claim.
-The proof of the second claim follows in a manner similar to the proof of Corollary \ref{Karol*}. \end{proof}